VoltEuropa/volt-admin/README.md

 Download the program for your operating system and add it to your path in order to be able to run `volt-admin` from your shell.

-You need to be an approved administrator to use this program.
+**You need to be an approved administrator to use this program**.
 If you are, simply login and start using the command line interface:

 ```
 ➜  volt-admin login